-sense.
-Preferences and beliefs are not exogenously given, but are developed endogenously through the process.
-Realizing that omniscience is impossible, our task is not to prescribe each individual's actions, but rather to help each individual express his preferences in a more efficient manner.
+The alternative constitutional model falls firmly within the economic tradition.
+Each individual is boundedly rational with limited capacity for processing information and preferences (Simon 1955), and engage in trial and error to maximize his welfare in a broad sense.29 Preferences and beliefs are not exogenously given, but are developed endogenously through the process.
+Realizing that omniscience is impossible,30 our task is not to prescribe each individual's actions, but rather to help each individual express his preferences in a more efficient manner.

 Most governmental units today do not have formal mechanisms for the creation, termination, amendment, altering, redrawing of boundaries, and change of function of units.
 Instead many units (e.g. states) are assumed to exist unchanged for eternity.
 This naive attitude towards governmental units differs from the attitude towards firms.
 This article proposes that benefits flow from loosening up the rigid structure for governmental units.
-This is done by introducing an enabling mechanism consisting of a Creation Mechanism, an Adjustment Mechanism, and a Dissolution Mechanism.
+This is done by introducing an enabling mechanism consisting of a Creation Mechanism,31 an Adjustment preferences, nor specific citizens' distributions.